 If you’ve listened to Kauan before, you’ll know that really processing what you’re hearing on a given record of theirs can be a bit of a tricky proposition.
 Some bands are quick hitters, while others work better in slow-burn settings.
 Kauan, however, has excelled consistently in both contexts.
 They strike the listener immediately with immense, sorrowful beauty, but their work is so rich that fully “unlocking” a song or album of theirs on your first listen, or even your fifth, becomes nearly impossible.
 To truly “get” this band, you need to put the time in — and that remains the case on their latest album, Ice Fleet.Continue reading

 Welcome back, friends!
 Today we have something special going on in the way of a two-for from Pelagic Records.
 As you already know, Receiving the Evcharist is our weekly feature where we pair choice albums with our favorite libations.
 Drink from the cup of heresy.
-This week’s offering: Envy’s Alnair in August and Hangar 24 Brewing Company’s Rubus Red.Continue reading
+This week’s offerings: MONO’s Beyond the Past: Live in London with the Platinum Anniversary Orchestra and Pelagic Coffee’s The Great Dying.Continue reading